 No reports of human liver failure by alpha-lipoic acid supplements could be located.

-Summary: No no good evidence for the ingredients in Alani Nu Balance causing liver damage in people could be found – at least from what I could tell.
+Summary: No good evidence for the ingredients in Alani Nu Balance causing liver damage in people could be found – at least from what I could tell.
 Leave a comment below if you found the evidence I missed.

 Speculation: Other Causes of Liver Failure?